Anaghedin/Anaghedin/README.md

-<h2> 👋 Hello, my name is Ana Flávia, I'm in the second year of high school integrated in informatics,
+<h2> 👋 Hello, my name is Ana Flávia, I'm a junior UI/UX designer, and I'm in the third year of high school integrated in informatics at the Cedup Abilio Paulo Institute </h2>
-       I'm studying to be a developer taking a Full-Stack ProgramadorBR course</h2>
 <br>
 <hr>
 <br>